Podcasts

 NEXUS Podcast

-All physical, chemical, biological, and psychosocial influences that impact biology make up the exposome.
+All physical, chemical, biological, and psychosocial influences that impact biology makeup the exposome.
 So how does the exposome, or environment, shape human health?
-That's exposomics.
-Join host Gary W. Miller, PhD, professor of Environmental Health Sciences and director of NEXUS (Network for Exposomics in the United States), for a series of conversations with experts in the field.
+Exposomics answers this question by exploring the integrated compilation of these factors and their comprehensive and cumulative effects.
+Join NEXUS (Network for Exposomics in the United States) for a series of conversations with experts in the field led by Columbia Mailman's Gary W. Miller, PhD, professor of Environmental Health Sciences, Rima Habre, ScD, University of Southern California, and Chirag Patel, PhD, Harvard University.

 That Can't Be True with Chelsea Clinton podcast graphic